kmalakoff/knockback/README.md

 ### Note 1

-This looks like it returns an instance but it actually returns a ko.dependentObservable from super (use kb.wrappedObservable() to access it).
+This looks like it returns an instance but it actually returns a ko.computed from super (use kb.wrappedObservable() to access it).
 Don't get caught out!

 ### Note 2